actions-marketplace-validations/gulivan_get-changed-files/README.md

     done
 ```

-## Get all added and modified files as CSV
+## Get all added and modified files as CSV or SQL

 ```yaml
 - id: files